bjabes/bjabes.github.io/index.md

 ---
 title: Boris' Home Page
-layout: default
+layout: about
 ---

-Hi there, I'm [Boris][profile-photo].
+Hi there, I'm Boris.
 I'm the founder and CEO of [Census][], a service that helps companies sync customer data across business systems.

 Previously I founded Meldium, a [YC-backed][YC] password manager for teams, which was acquired by [LogMeIn][].

-I love to help other startup founders and sometimes [angel invest][1] so please [reach out][email] ([public key][2]).
+I enjoy speaking about technology, helping other startup founders, and [angel investing][1].

-I am a proud Canadian who grew up in Paris and now lives in San Francisco.
+I grew up in Canada & France before eventually moving to the US.
+Before settling in San Francisco, I lived in Seattle & Pittsburgh.
 I moonlight as an amateur tour guide if you're visiting.

 Someday, I hope to recreate the magic of [HyperCard][].